mkarlovi/Getting_and_Cleaning_Data_Project/CodeBook.md

 Observations:
 The data created by this R file contains two sets of observations.
-The fist set is the partipants, of which there were 30, ages 19-48.
+The first set is the participants: number = 30, ages 19-48.
 The second set of observations are the activities that the participants were performing when the observations were recorded.
 The activities are:
 1 WALKING
 2 WALKING_UPSTAIRS